matthieugomez/statar/vignettes/main.md

 quotem(DT[, list(`$newvar` = mean(`$myvar`)), by = `$byvar`])
 #> DT[, list(temp = mean(v1)), by = id]
 ```
-With the pattern `$`, names need to be backquoted so that R accepts these expressions as valid names.

 The option pattern allows to use a different pattern.
 ```R
 quotem("My record indicates you are #height inches tall", pattern = "#")
 #> [1] "My record indicates you are 72 inches tall"